TomyCesaille/poto-siril/README.md

 # Generate dataset 1 for development
 npm run dev-spawn-ds1

-# Run the CLI dispatch-dump with the development dataset 1
+# Run the prepare command with the development dataset 1
-npm run dev-dispatch-ds1
+npm run dev-prepare-ds1
 ```

 ## Side Notes